Analyses and Publications

 Each solution is evaluated with regard to two criteria:

-- Relative advantage: the degree of improvement that the proposed solutions might bring to the realisation of a particular need.
+- Relative Advantage (RA): the degree of improvement that the proposed solutions might bring to the realisation of a particular need.
 This is contrasted with today’s most popular solutions as well as with hypothetical future ones.
 The relative advantage is typically evaluated on a scale of 0-10, where 0 means lack of improvement in the realisation of a need, while 10 means major improvement.
 The relative advantage evaluation should not take into consideration the time needed for implementation or barriers to entry.
 Both of these are included in the next criterion.
+When using scenario analysis a modified measure – ARA (Avarage Relative Advantage) is used.

-- ETA (Earliest Time of Arrival): the minimal amount of time needed for the implementation of a solution.
+- ETM (Earliest Time to Mainstream): the minimal amount of time needed for the popularisation of a solution.
 This criterion takes into consideration aspects such as delays caused by technological, financial, social, or legal barriers.
-The moment of implementation is defined as the time when a solution is available (in terms of distribution, but also e.g. financially) to the majority of the target group.
+The moment of popularisation is defined as the time when a solution is available (in terms of distribution, but also e.g. financially) to the majority of the target group.
 It should be noted that the key factor is availability rather than the actual use of a solution; mass adoption is dependant on a number of other factors.
-ETA is typically estimated in years, with an upper limit determined in advance: e.g. if ETA is evaluated on a scale of 0-10, 0 means that a given solution is already available to the target group, while 10 means that another 10 or more years are needed.
+ETM is typically estimated in years, with an upper limit determined in advance: e.g. if ETM is evaluated on a scale of 0-10, 0 means that a given solution is already available to the target group, while 10 means that another 10 or more years are needed.

 A matrix structured with regard to the above criteria shows areas of importance for strategic planning: from an area of solutions which show little promise with regard to relative advantage but which could be implemented quickly, to very distant fields which contain groundbreaking solutions for a given market.
 Ignoring solutions that have been evaluated as highly advantageous and which are “just around the corner” can potentially be dangerous, as can be investing in low-benefit solutions.